-In addition, the Board believes students and/or school staff members should not be subject to having a video or audioany type of recording taken of any student(s) or school staff member(s) for any purpose without the consent of the student; or the school staff member.
+In addition, the Board believes students and/or school staff members should not be subject to having any type of recording taken of any student(s) or school staff member(s) for any purpose without the consent of the student or the school staff member.
 In addition to protecting the privacy rights of students and school staff members, the Board recognizes such recordings can be disruptive to the educational program.
-In addition, inappropriate Inappropriate recordings of educational material, student assessment instruments, and/or student assessment reviews can be used to compromise the integrity of the district's educational program or lead to academic dishonesty in the event such recordings are stored and/or transmitted to other students.
-Therefore, the Board of
+Inappropriate recordings of educational material, student assessment instruments, and/or student assessment reviews can be used to compromise the integrity of the district's educational program or lead to academic dishonesty in the event such recordings are stored and/or transmitted to other students.